mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ---

 A clear, concise job description shows candidates that you're an organized professional who puts thought into what they want.
 It also allows the writers to skip applying if they recognize they're a poor match for the work you need.
 Lastly, it aids you in screening out poor candidates.
-If an applicant asks you questions that you answered clearly in your job description, they're usually a desperate writer blasting out generic applications to any job they see.
+If an applicant asks you questions that you answered clearly in your job description, you know they're blasting out generic applications to every job they see.

 ## Example job description

 Below, I've included the job description I use to hire writers for Is It Keto.
-I used a Google Doc because it's useful to have a single, authoritative copy that I can update over time.
-When I found mistakes or wanted to clarify something in the job description, I did in a single place without worrying about who has which version of my document:
+I used a Google Doc and always linked candidates directly to it so that there'd be a single, authoritative version.
+When I fixed mistakes or clarified the wording, I never had to worry about who had which draft of my document:

 {% assign fig_caption = "Is It Keto's [job description Google Doc](https://docs.google.com/document/d/1sPkmViKqOc9GXhkiL7UUcR315H68YYWGDgKn-r4BKJE/edit#)" | markdownify | remove: "<p>" | remove: "</p>" %}